Understanding the Salem Witch Trials

 What was life like in Puritan New England?

-What are some possible explanations for the witch trials in Salem, Massachusetts?
+What are some possible explanations for why the witch trials were held?

-Describe some of the important elements of life in Puritan New England
+Describe cultural practices of the majority in Puritan New England.

 Create a timeline of the events of the Salem Witch Trials.